-It’s always the perfect time to share children’s books about MOMS with your little ones, and we have just the list for you!
-And guess what?
-We’ve also thrown in some of our favorite books about GRANDMAS, and some awesome craft activities too.
+The time is always right to share children’s books about moms with your little ones, and we have the perfect list for you!
+We’ve also thrown in our favorite books about grandmas, and some awesome craft activities too.
 Moms should be celebrated all year long, and this awesome list of books and crafts will help you do just that!

 Celebrate Mothers with these Children’s Books About Moms!

-We wipe tears, mend hearts, inspire uproarious laughter, and work hard to ensure each and every one of our children’s days is a great one.
+We wipe tears, mend hearts, inspire uproarious laughter, and work hard to ensure our children’s days are perfect.

 With each passing hour, we watch our sweet babies grow.
 We marvel at each tiny movement, each radiant smile, each joyful giggle and goofy wiggle.

 Yet as children get older, motherhood is not all fun and games.
-Some days it feels like the whole world is conspiring against us, like our children have turned into beasts right before our eyes, and we’re navigating an unknown journey with no roadmap and no one to tell us how to reach the finish line.
+Some days it feels like the whole world is conspiring against us.
+Our children turn into beasts before our eyes, and it feels like we’re navigating a treacherous journey with no roadmap .

-Us moms are constantly scurrying to adapt to new life stages, new experiences, new emotions.
-With every smile comes a frown - with every success comes a great obstacle.
+Moms are constantly scurrying to adapt to new life stages, new experiences, new emotions.
+With every smile comes tears, with every success a great obstacle.

-There are growing pains, for sure, but there is also infinite joy as we watch our kids grow from infants to toddlers, toddlers to kids, kids to tweens and then teens and — gasp! — adults.
+There are growing pains, for sure, but there is also infinite joy as we watch our kids grow from infants to toddlers, then make the leap from kids to tweens to — gasp! — teens.

-And when we witness our children, no matter how old, act with compassion towards another, advocate for a cause they are passionate about, ace a test they spent long hours studying for, or score the winning point at a playoff basketball game, there is no doubt we forget about every challenge on our journey and beam with pride as we cheer our kids along from the sidelines.
+When we witness our children, no matter how old, act with compassion towards others, advocate for causes they’re passionate about, or ace tests for which they spent long hours studying, we forget about every challenge on our journey and beam with pride from the sidelines.

-But guess what?
+Here’s the thing.
 Those kids of yours?
-They think you’re awesome.
-No questions asked, unbelievably, unquestionably, whole-heartedly, shout it from the rooftops AWESOME.
-And because you are so awesome?
+They think you’re awesome – like, shout it from the rooftops AWESOME.
 They love spending time with you, especially those tender, quiet moments where you connect, cuddle and listen to each other’s words and hearts.

 Reading children’s books about moms are perfect for providing those special moments of connection!

-I have always loved reading children’s books about moms with my own kids because these are the books that truly help us connect.
+I have always loved sharing children’s books about moms with my boys because these stories help us connect.

 These are the books that make us laugh because they are so authentically real.
 They highlight those moments — some exhilarating, some infuriating — that make us groan and giggle.

-Children’s books about moms also remind us of the unique and incomparable bond between parent and child, and, most importantly, they help us remember that we are doing a really good job at this parenting gig.
+Children’s books about moms also remind us of the unique and incomparable bond between parent and child.
+Most importantly, they remind us that we’re doing a really good job at this parenting gig.

 Being a mom is harder, more intimidating and more strenuous than any 9-5 career you will ever have.
 But for all of its challenges, it is also one of life’s most rewarding and awe-inspiring experiences.

-So don’t delay… it is time to celebrate motherhood with these phenomenal children’s books about moms!
+So don’t delay… celebrate motherhood with these phenomenal children’s books about moms!
 These touching, funny and heartwarming stories showcase the highs and lows of motherhood, the many ways that a mother’s gentle wisdom encourages her children to soar, and the unbreakable bonds between a mother and her baby.
 Enjoy!

 Happily Ever Elephants’ Most Cherished Books About Moms!